skai2/EDAutopilot/README.md

 Press **End** key to abort autopilot.

 ## Necessary Setup:
-You must have configured primary keyboard keys for all of the following:
+In game, you must have configured primary keyboard keys for all of the following:
   * In 'Flight Rotation':
     * Yaw Left
     * Yaw Right